Harmonic Mean Calculator

 The formula for calculating the harmonic mean of a set of non-zero positive numbers is: where n is number of items and X1…X2 are the numbers from 1 to n.

 To put it simply, all you need to do is divide the number of items in the set by the sum of their reciprocals.
+The above formula is what we use in this harmonic mean calculator.

 Calculating harmonic mean